lewicki/addressbook/README.rst

    class Person:
        def __init__(self, first_name, last_name, street_addresses, email_addresses, phone_numbers)

-   Create the instance with provided parametars.
-All need to be non-empty
+   # Create the instance with provided parameters.
+All of them need to be non-empty.

 .. code-block:: python

    class Group:
        def __init__(self, persons={})

-   Create a new group with optional set of Person instances
+   # Create a new group with optional set of Person instances

 .. code-block:: python